Garage Golf Simulator Planning Guide: Space, Layout & Setup Basics

 What This Page Does Not Replace

-For now, use this page to decide whether your garage is a realistic simulator space and what problems must be solved before buying equipment.
+Use this page to decide whether your garage is a realistic simulator space, what problems must be solved first, and download the free GolfSimMaker Starter Guide before buying equipment that may not fit how your garage is actually used.

 More Golf Simulator Planning Topics